guismoreira/airbnb-clone-spring/README.md

 ## Docker

-To start the a local database
+To start a local database
 ```
 docker-compose up -d
 ```